MichaelZLai/FeedMe-FE/readme.md

 * JQuery
 * Yelp Search API
 * Mapbox API
+* Pleasewait.js

 ### Installing

 The FeedMe application is located on the gitHub repository.

-To install, clone a copy from github repository the username is MichaelZLai the repository is named FeedMe.git
+To install, clone a copy from github repository the username is MichaelZLai the repository is named FeedMe

 ```
-git clone git@github.com:MichaelZLai/FeedMe.git
+git clone git@github.com:MichaelZLai/FeedMe-FE.git
 ```

 ## Back-end Installation.